What is Forest Schools?

 Forest School is an approach to education that embraces the outdoors as a learning environment.
-It is an excellent way to offer outdoor learning opportunities for children on a regular (usually weekly) basis in a designated Forest School site.
+It is an excellent way to offer outdoor learning opportunities for children on a regular basis in a designated Forest School site.

 Children follow the usual curriculum but in an outdoor context, using learning and teaching strategies which raise self-esteem, develop confidence, independence and language and communication skills.
 Children are learning in a pleasant, natural, fun environment with a wealth of opportunities to suit all learning styles.